MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 ## How to setup a Cardano Relay Node with docker-compose.yml

 1. Comment out the volumes entry for "files" folder in docker-compose.yml example
 2. Download Topology/config files from [hydra.iohk.io](https://hydra.iohk.io/job/Cardano/cardano-node/cardano-deployment/latest-finished/download/1/index.html) and put them into the "files" folder.
+Keep care that names are: "config.json" and "mainnet-topology.json".
 Alternatively you can start a node like in first example and copy the folder "/files" out of the container into local file system with `docker cp` command.
 3. Edit Topology and after `docker-compose up` your relay node is running

 ## Usage Examples